 A unique one-operator, fully automatic, labor saving, ironer that does it all: feeds, irons, folds, stacks and counts.
-Also available in fully and semi-automatic models in a size and model for every laundry need.
+Also available in fully and semi-automatic

 WASCOMAT NON-POLLUTING WETCLEAN EQUIPMENT

 The best alternative to Perc, uses water and complies with OSHA, EPA and all other environmental, antipollution regulations.
 Wascomat state-of-the-art wetclean technology eliminates all pollution concerns and provides the best wetcleaning and washing results.
 Available in a size and model for every wetcleaning need.